 A spatial kinematic-chain may have Cylindrical, Spherical and Helical-Joints.
 However, MechDesigner is limited to those kinematic-chains with Spherical-Joint.
 With Packaging, Textile and Automation machinery, the spherical-joint is used almost exclusively.
 In fact, I have used the Cylindrical-Joint only one time, and a Screw-Joint only one time.

 In MechDesigner, we use the term 'Ball-Joint' for the 'Spherical-Joint'.

 Ball-Joints and Mechanism Misalignment

-In machines, two Rod-End Bearings at the ends of one Part are frequently used to allow a small amount of misalignment between two other parts in a kinematic-chain.
+In machines, Rod-End Bearings at each end of one Part are frequently used to allow a small amount of misalignment between two other parts in a kinematic-chain.
 When the primary function of the Ball-Joints is to make sure the mechanism does not bind, then model the mechanism on one Plane with Pin-Joints as a 'planar kinematic-chain'.
 But, of course, in your machine, use Rod-End bearings.

 |•||We will look at 'Planar' and 'Spatial' mechanisms.|

 |•||We will design a typical spatial mechanism.|